Please be ready with your application reference number starting with 'P'. For example P1234567

 Police checks in Australia carry individual previous and pending convictions recorded in Australia.
 Checks that are obtained via accredited service providers like ANCC are used for the purposes of employment, volunteering and some accreditation purposes and the convictions on those checks are released in accordance with Australia’s spent convictions legislation.

 For checks that are issued by the AFP for the purposes of Immigration, Visa and some other purposes, the checks are not limited to the spent convictions scheme and thereby as a Department of Home Affairs requirement, those checks disclose all convictions of an individual including older convictions that would otherwise be considered spent convictions in a standard criminal history check.

 Some of the convictions that will show up in a national criminal record check either given by an accredited service provider or the AFP are;

 The State where you apply and the purpose for a criminal check determines the convictions that are released.
 However, spent convictions will not be disclosed in a background check; these convictions are either considered "lesser offences" or the offender has satisfied prescribed conditions.

 The popular convictions for these offences are;

 It also follows that;

-A national criminal history check that is issued by the AFP or Australian National Character Check are both national checks and are valid Australia wide in the following Australian states and territories:
+A Nationally Coordinated Criminal History Check that is issued by the AFP or Australian National Character Check are both national checks and are valid Australia wide in the following Australian states and territories:

 The content on this website is communicated to you on behalf of Australian National Character Check™ (ANCC®) pursuant to Part VB of the Copyright Act 1968 (the Act).